-- 15. Review all accounts in which litigation is pending or has been threatened, and accounts for which complaints have been lodged with the institution. - 16.
-Review all accounts reviewed internally by compliance or audit which exhibit identifiable concerns. - 17.
-Review all accounts holding illiquid or unusual assets to determine consistency with the terms of the Master Trust Agreement and client contracts. - 18.
-Pull an extensive sample of accounts to determine compliance with terms of the Master Trust Agreement, applicable law, accepted fiduciary principles as well as conformance with policies and procedures.
-Ensure that the sample contains all types of accounts, including a selection of new, seasoned and closed accounts and provides coverage of all administrative personnel and all business locations. - 19.
-Review an extensive sample of customer account statements to determine accuracy. - 20.
-Review an extensive sample of closed accounts to determine if the accounts were closed in accordance with established procedures and the assets transferred in a timely manner.
+Review all accounts in which litigation is pending or has been threatened, and accounts for which complaints have been lodged with the institution.
+Review all accounts reviewed internally by compliance or audit which exhibit dentifiable concerns.
+Review all accounts holding illiquid or unusual assets to determine consistency when terms of the Master Trust Agreement and client contracts. ith Pull an extensive sample of accounts to determine compliance with terms of the Master Trust Agreement, applicable law, accepted fiduciary principles as well as conformance with policies and procedures.
+Ensure that the sample contains all to accounts, including a selection of new, seasoned and closed accounts and procedures of all administrative personnel and all business locations.
+Review an extensive sample of customer account statements to determine accura су.
+Review an extensive sample of closed accounts to determine if the accounts were closed in accordance with established procedures and the assets transferred in a transferred.